-- -a.
-Exhibits, when offered by either party, may be received into evidence by the Hearing Committee as ruled upon by the Hearing Officer. - -b.
-A description of the exhibits in the order received shall be made a part of the record. - 0.4.
-Witnesses - $-\underline{a}$.
+- a.
 Witnesses for each party shall submit to questions or other examination. - b.
 The Hearing Officer shall have the power to sequester witnesses (exclude any witness, other than a party or other essential person, during the testimony of any other witness).
-The names and addresses of all witnesses and a description of their testimony in the order received shall be made a part of the record. - -c.
-The Hearing Committee may receive and consider the evidence of witnesses by affidavit, but shall give it only such weight as the Hearing Committee deems it is entitled to after consideration of any objection made to its admission. - -d.
+The names and addresses of all witnesses and a description of their testimony in the order received shall be made a part of the record. - c.
+The Hearing Committee may receive and consider the evidence of witnesses by affidavit, but shall give it only such weight as the Hearing Committee deems it is entitled to after consideration of any objection made to its admission. - d.
 The party producing such witnesses shall pay the expenses of their witnesses.

-0.5.
-Rules for Hearing:
+14. Rules for Hearing:

--.a.Attendance at Hearings
+Attendance at Hearings